Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Carefully, while avoiding rubbing off the rooting hormone, insert the cutting in the hole previously made.
 Lightly firm the soil around the cutting.

 Place the set up in a warm humid place until new growth appears.
-Once the new Japanese Aralia has established, continue with the normal routine care.
+Once the new Japanese Aralia Plant has established, you may begin the normal routine care.

 Fatsia japonica, Japanese Aralia

-Japanese Aralia (Fatsia japonica) problems are yellow leaves, leaf drop, shrivelled leaves, pests and diseases among others.
-Continue reading for more on these problems, their remedies and solutions.
+Japanese Aralia problems are yellow leaves, leaf drop, shrivelled leaves, pests and diseases among others.
+Keep reading for more on these problems, their remedies and solutions.

 Pests

-Common pests in Fatsia japonica are Mealy Bugs, Scale Insects, Aphids and Whiteflies.
-Isolate the affected plant to prevent spread to other houseplants and treat it with appropriate products like neem oil or insecticidal soap among others.
+Common pests in Japanese Aralia are mealy bugs, scales, aphids and whiteflies.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Shrivelled leaves

-There are two causes of shrivelled leaves in Fatsia japonica.
+There are two causes of shrivelled leaves in Japanese Aralia Plant.
 One cause of shrivelled leaves is that the plant has been exposed to too hot sunshine.
 Shield the plant from hot sun or move it a shadier spot.

 The second cause of shrivelled leaves in Fatsia japonica is too dry air.
 Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.